mobily-enterprises/best-webdriver/README.md

 * Slim code: **817 lines of code** and **7 active classes**, compared to the selenium-webdriver's **5654 lines of code** and **92 classes**
 * 100% [W3C's webdriver](https://w3c.github.io/webdriver/webdriver-spec.html#compatibility) compliant.
 The code only ever makes pure webdriver calls
 * [Well documented API](https://mercmobily.github.io/best-webdriver/index.html) which comes with a simple quickstart guide
 * The API is async/await friendly.
 Each call returns a promise.
-Developing is a breeze
+Development is a breeze
 * Easy to debug.
 There is a 1:1 mapping between calls and the webdriver protocol, without trickery
-* Simple system to define sequences of actions
+* Simple system to define sequences of webdriver UI actions

 #### Get your system ready